CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Configure a "Hello World" web site:**

 1. On a MAC only, using the terminal, cd to apache-tomee-plus-X.X.X/bin and change your permissions with: chmod +x *sh
-2. Within IntelliJ, choose New Project and select Jakarta EE (if you do not see this option, you may need to register your ultimate edition with JetBrains).
+2. Within IntelliJ, choose New Project and select Jakarta EE
 3. Name: HelloWorld
 4. Change the location if appropriate.
 5. For the Template: Select Web Application